Different Ways To Backup Your WordPress Database Manually

 If you’re hosting multiple websites, this one option can help you backup all the websites together.

-An another option is to “Download a MySQL Database Backup”.
+Another option is to “Download a MySQL Database Backup”.

 Under this section, you will see the names of the databases.
 Click on the database you want to backup.
 Either the download will get started or you will see an SQL file.